-For the hip, osteoarthritis is the most common, with the joint of the hip degrading because of age and use.
-It can be present in one or both hips.
-When the cartilage in the hip wears away, bone rubs on bone causing the discomfort.
-The pain is typically felt in the hip, but can radiate to the buttocks and/or knees.
+When the cartilage in the hip wears away due to arthritis, bone rubs on bone causing the discomfort.
+The pain, which can be present in one or both hips, can also radiate to the buttocks and knees.
 The pain develops slowly and worsens over time.

-For patients who have hip arthritis and are not yet ready to undergo surgery, management of the arthritis consists of physical therapy, corticosteroid injections into the hip, and the use of anti-inflammatory medications.
+For patients who have hip arthritis and are not ready to undergo surgery, management consists of physical therapy, pain management techniques, such as corticosteroid injections into the hip, and the use of anti-inflammatory medications.

-Physical therapy can help strengthen the weakened hip muscles surrounding an arthritic hip and improve a patient’s ability to manage the pain and dysfunction caused by hip arthritis.
-Therapy can also sometimes increase the motion surrounding the hip.
-Many patients who also have hip pain have low back pain.
-Physical therapy is very good at improving low back pain.
+Physical therapy can strengthen the weakened muscles surrounding an arthritic hip and improve a patient’s ability to manage the pain and dysfunction caused by hip arthritis.
+Therapy can also sometimes increase the range of motion surrounding the hip.
+Many patients who have hip pain also have low back pain.
+Physical therapy is very helpful with low back pain.

 Corticosteroid injection involves a radiologist injecting an anti-inflammatory steroid medication directly into the hip joint to help relieve some of the pain caused by hip arthritis.
 The shots can be repeated every 3 months to make a patient more comfortable.

-These nonoperative treatments do not treat the underlying problem but rather treat the inflammation and side effects of the arthritis.
-Their purpose is to limit the patient’s symptoms, not cure the underlying arthritis.
-Unfortunately, conservative treatments for hip arthritis are not nearly as effective as for knee arthritis and patients who have groin pain and radiographic evidence of arthritis can expect their condition to worsen over time.
+These conservative treatments do not treat the underlying problem but help with the inflammation and side effects of arthritis.
+Their purpose is to limit the patient’s symptoms, not cure arthritis.
+Unfortunately, conservative treatments for hip arthritis are not nearly as effective as they are for knee arthritis.

 Surgical Treatment Options for Hip Arthritis

-To schedule an appointment with the University of Maryland Orthopaedics Associates, please call 410-448-6400.
+To schedule an appointment with the University of Maryland Orthopaedics Associates, call 410-448-6400.